 Customize work settings When working in a project database shared by multiple users, you can use workspaces to customize the work environment for each user or each group of users.
-For instance, if everyone in your organization uses the same archives, but the Quality Assurance engineers work on one drive, such as Z:1 or /home/build/work, and the development engineers work on another drive, such as Y:1 or /home/test/work, you can set up a separate workspace for each group.
+For instance, if everyone in your organization uses the same archives, but the Quality Assurance engineers work on one drive, such as Z:\or /home/build/work, and the development engineers work on another drive, such as Y:\ or /home/test/work, you can set up a separate workspace for each group.

-For more information about workspaces, refer to the Serena PVCS Version Manager User's Guide.
+For more information about workspaces, refer to the User's Guide.

+Set Workspace on Sample Project Database ×

+Workspaces:

-Set Workspace on Sample Project Database Workspaces: × Root Workspace Dev Production QA UNIX New Delete Rename Owner: Sample Project Database Make this your default workspace Set Workspace Information These settings affect the entire project database.
-OK Cance el Help
+Root Workspace Dev Production QA UNIX New Delete Rename

+Owner: Sample Project Database

+Make this your default workspace

+Set Workspace Information These settings affect the entire project of latabase.

+OK Cance I Help